 Maori All Blacks player ratings vs Ireland

-Who were the best performers for the Maori All Blacks in the victory?
+How did the Maori All Blacks rate in the defeat?

 2. Kurt Eklund – 6

 Chalked up some metres out wide in the tramlines but struggled closer to the action.
 Pinged for not rolling away in front of the posts, handing Ireland three points.
 Safe at lineout time.
 Off in 63rd minute.

 3. Tyrel Lomax – 4.5